 Defining goals: Before employing data analytics, clear objectives must be specified.
 Knowing what the organization is trying to gain serves as a starting point for data specialists to prescribe data requirements and make sure that they are aligned with the overall business goals.
 Data requirements determine the capacity, content, and category of the data that need to be amassed.

 Collecting data: Now that data requirements are set down, data specialists are ready to gather data for further analysis.
 It is well-advised to cast a wide net so that no valuable data is omitted.
 There is no shortage of sources from which data can be amassed.
-They could be internal sources such as your CRM, ERP, EPM, marketing automation, point of sale or external ones such as social media or search engines.
+They could be internal sources such as your CRM, ERP, EPM, marketing automation, point of sale, or external ones such as social media or search engines.

 Organizing data: By way of data organization, data can be classified for seamless analysis.
 You can either use physical or digital records to organize data.

-Cleaning data: To simply put, data cleaning is the process of "purifying" data to get rid of the duplicate or irrelevant data and keep the good ones for examining.
+Cleaning data: To simply put, data cleaning is the process of "purifying" data to get rid of the duplicate or irrelevant data and keep the good ones for examination.
 Data cleaning is an arduous and time-consuming task that calls for a team of well-trained practitioners.

-Analyzing data: The refined data is then assigned to data analysts for evaluating.
+Analyzing data: The refined data is then assigned to data analysts for evaluation.
 These specialists use a wide range of tools and methods of data mining.
 Classification, clustering, and regression are among the most trusted techniques.
 With the help of data analytics tools, data scientists are also allowed to analyze data with ease and without much hassle.

 Visualizing data: In order to communicate effectively the results of your data analytics effort, they need to be visualized so that stakeholders can digest easily and act accordingly.
-Visualization techniques such as real-time number chart, pie charts, and graphs are the most commonly used ones.
+Visualization techniques such as real-time number charts, pie charts, and graphs are the most commonly used ones.

 In fact, leading organizations take an iterative approach to their data analytics, meaning that, rather than viewing it as a one-off solution to their mundane problems, they render data analytics a feedback loop that continuously sets the business in the right direction.

-If you want to learn more about data analytics, read the report “Driving toward analytical ubiquity with embedded analytics” to discover how data analytics evolved over time, and which strategies that top companies are using to approach data analytics.
+If you want to learn more about data analytics, read the report “Driving toward analytical ubiquity with embedded analytics” to discover how data analytics evolved over time, and which strategies top companies are using to approach data analytics.